 Identify three to five of your top competitors and carefully examine each of their websites.
 Pay close attention to the design and layout, the ease (or not) of navigation, the access to information, and the level of quality content.
-Take notes as your explore each site, and write down your reactions and takeaways.
-You can use this information to analyze the ease of use, quality content, design and layout, and navigation of your own website.
+Take notes as you explore each site, and write down your reactions and takeaways.
+You can use this information to analyze your website’s ease of use, quality content, design and layout, and navigation.
 Then you’ll be able to tell where to make website updates.

 You can also work with an outside website design and development team to provide an unbiased analysis of your website.
-They’ll identify where the site’s strengths and weaknesses are and provide suggestions for improvement, which you can implement yourself or have them implement.
+They’ll identify the site’s strengths and weaknesses and provide suggestions for improvement, which you can implement yourself or have them implement for you.